ProMABLab/Database-MIOpenBCI/README.md

 # MI-OpenBCI

-Now ProMAB is NiCALab (Applied computational neuroengineering Lab).
+Now ProMAB is NiCALab: Applied computational neuroengineering Lab.

 This repository has been moved [here] (https://github.com/NiCALab-IMAL/Database-MIOpenBCI)